mooselau/EasyMap_Project/README.md

 # EasyMap_Project
-This is a location-searching web application written in python (using Django framework) based on a pre-downloaded database and [Google Maps](www.google.com/maps).
+This is a location-searching web application written in [Django](https://www.djangoproject.com/) based on a pre-downloaded database and [Google Maps](www.google.com/maps).
 It is designed to be a web app to help local people check more locally necessary government location-related information.
 And it shows the usage and recent popular searches on the home page, and it is platform-friendly, the data and the map all displayed well on different platforms.

 ## Disadvantages